 Explore health content from A to Z.

 I need information about...

-Your doctor may suggest radiation therapy for these reasons:
+Your doctor may advise radiation therapy for any of these reasons:

 The melanoma could not be removed completely by surgery.

 Surgery is not a good option for you.
 For example, if you are elderly or you have melanoma in a hard-to-treat area, such as your eyelid, nose, or ear.